Before you start, check if you’re eligible for this payment.

 Depending on your situation, you may also need to give us evidence of why you:

-- can’t start your course following year 12 or equivalent
+- can’t start your course in the 12 months following completion of year 12 or equivalent

 - don’t need to supply your parents’ income